 [Section III.]
-(Section III, P. L.) And be it further enacted by the authority aforesaid, That the election aforesaid shall be holden in the following manner, to wit: the said burgesses shall appoint the place of holding the said election, and shall signify the same by writing to the constable, who shall, by advertisements put up in at least six of the most public places within the said borough, one week before the time of holding the elections, give notice of the time and place of holding the same.
-The burgesses and assistants shall hold the said elections, receive and count the ballots, and declare the persons duly elected; whereupon duplicate certificates of the persons elected shall be signed by the said burgesses, one whereof shall be transmitted to the governor, and the other filed among the records of the corporation.
-At any election holden as above directed, should the two persons highest in vote for burgess have an equal number, the governor shall declare who shall be chief burgess; and if it shall at any time happen through neglect or otherwise, that no election shall be holden on the day or in the mode above prescribed, it shall be lawful for the governor, and he is hereby required, forthwith to appoint the burgesses, assistants, constable and town clerk aforesaid, who shall thereupon be fully invested with the powers and authorities to their respective offices appertaining; and the burgesses and other officers so appointed or elected, shall hold and exercise their respective offices until the first Monday of May next ensuing their appointment or election, or until others shall be duly elected or appointed in their stead.
+(Section III, P. L.) And be it further enacted by the authority aforesaid, That the elections aforesaid shall be holden in the following manner, to wit: the said burgesses shall appoint the place of holding the said elections, and shall signify the same by writing to the constable, who shall, by advertisements put up in at least six of the most public places within the said borough one week before the time of holding the elections, give notice of the time and place of holding the same, the burgesses and assistants shall hold the said elections. receive and count the ballots, and declare the persons duly elected, whereupon, duplicate certificates of the persons elected shall be signed by the said burgesses, one whereof shall be transmitted to the governor, and the other filed among the records of the corporation, at any election, holden as above directed, should the two persons highest in vote for burgess have an equal number, the governor shall declare who shall be chief burgess, and if it shall, at any time, happen, through neglect, or otherwise, that no election shall be holden on the day, or in the mode above prescribed, it shall be lawful for the governor, and he is hereby required, forthwith to appoint the burgesses, assistants, constable, and town clerk aforesaid, who shall thereupon be fully invested with the powers and authorities to their respective offices appertaining, and the burgesses, and other officers so appointed or elected, shall hold and exercise their respective offices until the first Monday of May, next ensuing their appointment or election, or until others shall be duly elected, or anpointed, in their stead.

 [Section IV.]
-(Section IV, P. L.) And be it further enacted by the authority aforesaid, That the said burgesses and freemen, duly qualified to elect as aforementioned, and their successors, forever hereafter shall be one body politic and corporate in law, and by the name of "The Burgesses and Inhabitants of the Borough of Lewistown in the county of Mifflin," shall have perpetual succession; and they and their successors, by the name of "The Burgesses and Inhabitants of the Borough of Lewistown" shall, at all times hereafter, be persons able and capable in law to have, get, receive and possess lands, tenements, rents, liberties, jurisdictions, franchises and hereditaments, to them and their successors in fee simple, or for term of life, lives, years or otherwise, and also goods and chattels, and other things of what nature or kind soever and also to give, grant, let, sell and assign the same lands, tenements, hereditaments, goods and chattels, and to do and execute all other things about the same, by the name aforesaid, and they shall forever hereafter be persons able and capable in law to sue and be sued, plead and be impleaded, answer and be answered unto, defend and be defended, in all or any of the courts within this commonwealth, in all manner of actions, suits, complaints, pleas, causes and matters whatsoever; and that it shall and may be lawful to and for the said burgesses and inhabitants aforesaid, and their successors forever hereafter, to have and use one common seal, for sealing of all business whatsoever touching the said corporation, and the same from time to time at their will to change and alter.
+(Section IV, P. L.) And be it further enacted by the authority aforesaid, That the said burgesses and freemen, duly qualified to elect as aforementioned, and their successors forever hereafter, shall be one body politic and corporate in law, and by the name of "The burgesses and inhabitants of the borough of Uniontown, in the county of Fayette," shall have perpetual succession, and they and their successors by the name of "The burgesses and inhabitants of the borough of Uniontown," shall, at all times hereafter, be persons able and capable in law to have, get, receive and possess, lands, tenements, rents, liberties, jurisdictions, franchises and hereditaments, to them and their successors in fee simple, or for term of life, lives, years, or otherwise, and also goods and chattels, and other things of what nature or kind soever, and also to give, grant, let, sell and assign the same lands, tenements, hereditaments, goods and chattels, and to do and execute all other things about the same by the name aforesaid, and they shall, forever hereafter, be persons able and capable in law to sue and be sued, plead and be impleaded, and answer and be answered unto, defend and be defended, in all or any of the courts within this commonwealth, in all manner of actions, suits, complaints, pleas, causes and matters whatsoever, and that it shall and may be lawful to and for the said burgesses and inhabitants aforesaid, and their successors forever hereafter, to have and use one common seal, for sealing of all business whatsoever touching the said corporation, and the same from time to time, at their will, to change and alter.